vazha2000/mixmall/README.md

 # Prime-Basket
 This is a fully responsive e-commerce website built using React.js with styled-components.
 The website offers a range of features and functionalities to enhance the shopping experience.

+**You can review website on production website-** https://primebasket.netlify.app/

 ## Table of contents

 1. Project Overview